 In 2013 he was awarded a Fulbright, Prins Bernhard Cultuurfonds, Van den Ende and UNO distinguished musical scholarship to follow the masters program at UNO for 2 years.
 During that time he studied classical music, arranged for orchestra, worked his way deeper in the scene, started his career as a bandleader and recorded his first album.

-In the autumn of 2016 his debut album was released and early 2017 he signed to ‘Bubble Bath Records’ as one of the promising and upcoming artists.
+In the autumn of 2016 his debut album (ft.
+Wess Anderson, Jamison Ross and Stanton Moore) was released in the Netherlands and early 2017 he signed to New Orleans record label ‘Bubble Bath Records’ as one of the promising and upcoming artists.